Lighthouses of Suriname

 - 1911 (station established 1858).
 Decommissioned in 1972.
 Steel lightship with a round light tower, lantern and gallery.
 Ship painted red.
-David Stanley's photo is at the top of this page, Nicholas Laughlin has a 2009 photo, Jeffrey van der Wees also has a 2009 photo, a closeup of the light tower is available, Vanessa Decort has a 2006 photo, and Google has a satellite view.
+David Stanley's photo is at the top of this page, Nicholas Laughlin has a 2009 photo, Jeffrey van der Wees also has a 2009 photo, David Evers has a closeup of the light tower, Vanessa Decort has a 2006 photo, Martijn Baudoin has a 2016 street view, and Google has a satellite view.
 Michel Forand documented at least five light vessels known to have served the

 Suriname Rivier station off the entrance to Paramaribo, the national capital.
 This is believed to be the third.
 Lightphotos.net has a historic photo of the ship nearing completion in 1910 in the Netherlands.
 There is another historic photo (2/3 of the way down the page) of the ship, rigged as a sail-driven vessel and with its light tower taken down, leaving the Netherlands for Suriname in 1911.
 Lightphotos.net also has a photo of the ship on station.
 In recent years the ship has been righted and partially restored.
 Located in Fort Nieuw Amsterdam, on the east side of the Suriname River opposite Paramaribo.
 Site open, and it appears that visitors can walk a plank up on the deck of the vessel.
 Site manager: Openluchtmuseum Fort Nieuw Amsterdam.
 ARLHS SUR-004M.

 - Lightship Suriname 2 (ex U.S. LV-106/WAL-528)